Marina Square food places

 3. Mei Heong Yuen Dessert

-Although cafes and western desserts are all the hype, traditional Chinese desserts never fail to tug at my heartstrings.
-No matter what your dessert choice at Mei Heong Yuen Dessert is, it will sure to leave you riding on a wave of nostalgia.
+Although ice-cream cafes always get all the hype, traditional Chinese desserts never fail to tug at my heartstrings.
+No matter what your choice at Mei Heong Yuen Dessert is, it will definitely leave you riding on a wave of nostalgia.

-The Red Bean Lotus ($3) and Sesame Paste ($3.50) are popular orders for those who are looking for a hot dessert.
-If you want to cool down on a hot sunny day, the Chendol Snow Ice ($6.50) or Mango with Pomelo & Sago ($5) promises to leave you feeling refreshed.
+Red Bean Lotus ($3) and Sesame Paste ($3.50) are popular orders for those who are looking for a hot dessert.
+If you want to cool down on a sunny day, the Chendol Snow Ice ($6.50) or Mango with Pomelo & Sago ($5.50) promises to leave you feeling refreshed.

 Unit number: #03-207